-Advocate Aurora Health and Atrium Health will form a $27 billion health system spanning seven states, making it the sixth largest health system in the country, the not-for-profit providers said Wednesday.
+Advocate Aurora Health and Atrium Health will form a $27 billion health system spanning six states, making it the sixth largest health system in the country, the not-for-profit providers said Wednesday.

 The combined organization would have 67 hospitals—40 from Atrium and 27 from Advocate Aurora—and nearly 150,000 employees across Illinois, Wisconsin, North Carolina, South Carolina, Georgia and Alabama.
 The health system will use both the Advocate Aurora and Atrium brands, but transition to Advocate Health for the parent company.
 Its headquarters will be in Charlotte, North Carolina, with a strong presence in Chicago and Milwaukee, the company said.

 The transaction represents the latest attempt to leverage the scale of a multi-state hospital system.